rignaneseleo/rignaneseleo/README.md

 ### Ciao 👋

-- 📱 I'm a Flutter developer, studying Human Computer Interaction
+- 📱 I'm a Flutter developer
-- ✈️ Digital nomad wannabe
+- ✈️ Digital nomad
 - 🌱 I'm interested in nature, ethics & sustainability
 - 🦹🏽‍♂️ Always excited about ideas to change the world
 - 🌏 I like to study abroad: